 Roe McDermott looks at how dating app users can garner more creative, authentic connections in a time of social distance and isolation.

 This time of quarantine and self-isolation is already proving challenging for couples to keep the love alive – and the fallout is beginning to show.
-In Xi'an in China, more than ten million people were placed under lockdown.
+In Xi'an in China, more than ten million people were placed under lockdown at the beginning of 2020.

 But is the coronavirus really the death knell of romance?
 Or rather an opportunity for us to reimagine what romance could look like, and what we want from our connections and relationships with others?